Entanglement-ergodic quantum systems equilibrate exponentially well

 \emph{Consequences of entanglement-ergodicity.} Let us now discuss the consequences of entanglement-ergodicity.
 We first state a result on the diagonal entropy in entanglement-ergodic systems, to then turn to the implication that entanglement-ergodic systems equilibrate exponentially well.

-\begin{theorem}[Diagonal entropy in entanglement-ergodic systems] Consider a strictly local entanglement-ergodic system.
-Let $\ket{\Psi}_\Lambda$ be a sequence of product state vectors with finite energy density $e$ and denote by $\omega_\Lambda$ their time averaged states.
-Then there exists a constant $k(e)>0$ such that for all $\alpha\geq 0$
+\begin{theorem}[Diagonal entropy in entanglement-ergodic systems] Consider an entanglement-ergodic system with strictly local, uniformly bounded Hamiltonian.
+Then for any energy density $e>0$ there exists a constant $k(e)>0$ and a system-size $N_0(e)$ such that for all system-sizes $N>N_0(e)$ and for all product-states $\ket{\Psi}_\Lambda$ with energy density $e$, we have

-\end{theorem} As a direct consequence of this result we obtain from \eqref{eq:eqonaverage} the following bounds on equilibration. \begin{corollary}[Equilibration in entanglement-ergodic systems] Under the same conditions as in Theorem~\ref{thm:main} and the additional assumption of non-degenerate energy gaps of the Hamiltonian, there exists constants $C$ and $k(e)>0$ such that
+where $\omega_\Lambda$ is the time-average of $\proj{\Psi}_\Lambda$. \end{theorem} As a direct consequence of this result we obtain from \eqref{eq:eqonaverage} the following bounds on equilibration. \begin{corollary}[Equilibration in entanglement-ergodic systems] Under the same conditions as in Theorem~\ref{thm:main} and the additional assumption of non-degenerate energy gaps of the Hamiltonian, there exists a constant $k(e)>0$ such that

 \end{corollary} Similar bounds hold for the reduced state on a small sub-system, as implied by \eqref{eq:eqsubsystem}.
 The proof of Theorem~\ref{thm:main} is given in \ref*{app:prooftheorem} of the Supplemental Material.
 It relies on recognizing that an extensive amount of R\'enyi entanglement entropy implies that a state has exponentially small overlap with all product states and to combine this statement with a recent central limit-type theorem for the energy distribution in product states \cite{Anshu2016}.
 The premises of Theorem~\ref{thm:main} require the initial state to be a product states.
 In the Supplements (\ref*{app:state_quasilocal}), we further extend our results to the case where the initial state is prepared from a product state by a quasi-local unitary under the additional assumption that the regions $A_\Lambda$ have vanishing surface-to-volume ratio.
 We obtain equilibration bounds scaling as $O(\exp(-N^\beta))$ for some $0<\beta<1$.